DaniSprague/DiscordAutoReactBot/README.md

 ### Cooldowns

 Anytime a message to a user is sent or a reaction is made, the cooldown timer is reset.
+While a cooldown is active, reactions and messages will not be sent to the user.
 The following table shows the cooldown times:

 | Action | Cooldown (seconds) |
 | --- | --- |